The Ghosts of Empires: Extracting Modularity from Interleaving-Based Proofs (Extended Version): Empires: An Abstract Representation of Interleaving Information

 \begin{example} \Cref{fig:imperial-og-example} shows the imperial Owicki-Gries annotation for the empire from \cref{fig:empire-example}.
 The ghost variable $\ghost$ is initialized to $\rho(\ghost)=q_0$.
 The three ghost updates are shown in green; all other updates are omitted as the respective transitions occur only as self-loops in the empire.

 This Owicki-Gries annotation resembles that in~\cref{fig:og-example}.
 It also encodes case distinctions over which increments have already been performed.
-There are however some differences: \begin{enumerate} \item The annotations for $p_5$, $p_6$, and $p_7$ include unnecessary information about the variable \texttt{y}. \item Instead of two boolean ghost variables $\ghost_1$ and $\ghost_2$, we use a single ghost variable $\ghost$ that ranges over the states of the empire. \item There is an additional ghost update for the transition \stsmcol{y:=x}{t1}. \end{enumerate} We address difference~(1) in \cref{sec:focus}.
+There are however some differences: \begin{enumerate} \item The annotations for $p_5$, $p_6$, and $p_7$ include unnecessary information about the variable \texttt{y}. \item Instead of two boolean ghost variables $\ghost_1$ and $\ghost_2$, we use a single ghost variable $\ghost$ that ranges over the states of the empire. \item There are additional ghost updates for the transitions \stsmcol{x>0}{lightgray} and \stsmcol{y:=x}{lightgray}. \end{enumerate} We address difference~(1) in \cref{sec:focus}.
 (2) is mainly a matter of preference, since the ghost variable encodes the same information.
 We plan to address the slight overhead introduced by the additional ghost update (3) in future work. \end{example}

 It remains to show that if the empire $E$ is valid, then $\og_E$ is a valid Owicki-Gries annotation.
 The following lemma presents a first key observation towards this result.

 \begin{lemmarep} Let $\hat{P}$ be a nonempty subset of a reachable marking, and let us write $Q_{\hat{P}}$ for the intersection $\bigcap_{p\in\hat{P}} Q_p$.
 Then it holds that